 Effectively managing your stakeholder engagement information is crucial because it allows you to understand your stakeholders better and track essential deadlines (i.e. commitments and issues).

 For today's stakeholder engagement expectations, spreadsheets are a temporary solution.
-For a more growth-orientated option, software specifically designed for stakeholder management, like a stakeholder relationship management (SRM) software, is the ideal solution.
+For a more growth-orientated option, software specifically designed for stakeholder management, like stakeholder relationship management (SRM) software, is the ideal solution.

 1. Multiple Spreadsheets are Messy and Complicated to Manage